lhbikos/ReC_Psychometrics/docs/03-QualTRIXter.md

 *BE CAREFUL WITH THE API TOKEN*  This is the key to your Qualtrics accounts.
 If you leave it in an .rmd file that you forward to someone else, this key and the base URL gives access to every survey in your account.
 If you share it, you could be releasing survey data to others that would violate confidentiality promises in an IRB application.

-If you mistakenly give out your API token you can generate a new one within your Qualtrics account and re-protect all its contents.
+If you mistakenly give out your API token, you can generate a new one within your Qualtrics account and re-protect all its contents.

 You do need to change the API key/token if you want to download data from a different Qualtrics account.
 If your list of surveys generates the wrong set of surveys, restart R, make sure you have the correct API token and try again.